Accern/academic-datasets/gold/readme.md

 Predicting gold price using complementary data streams.

+*The target column needs to be shifted by at least one row to not leak the label*

 | column | description |
 | :---   | :---   |
 | date | The date |